Piotr1215/design-kit/templates/commands/norm-research.md

 - ✅ Can all tasks start simultaneously?
 - ✅ Does each task use generic test data?
 - ✅ Is testing strategy clearly defined?
-- ✅ Are tasks short and focused (20-40 lines)?
+- ✅ Are tasks concise and focused?
+- ✅ Are test coverage targets based on requirements, not arbitrary numbers?

 ## Next Steps

 After tasks are generated:
 - Agent(s) execute Phase 1 tasks independently
-- Each produces CONTRACT.md + TESTING.md + 100+ test runs
+- Each produces CONTRACT.md + TESTING.md + sufficient test runs to validate requirements
 - Review all FEEDBACK.md files
 - Update PLAN.md if discoveries warrant changes
 - Then run `/norm-integrate` for Phase 2